-California even has a statute regarding a joint title community property presumption.
-That is part of Family Code 2581.
-That Family Code states:
+California has a statute regarding a joint title community property presumption

 (a) A clear statement in the deed or other documentary evidence of title by which the property is acquired that the property is separate property and not community property.